reedsy/challenges/node-fullstack.md

 ## 2. Document versioning

-Detail how you would store several versioned, text-based documents, and present a schema for your solution.
+Detail how you would store several versioned, text-based documents

 It should be able to show:
    - the document in its current state
    - the document at any point in its history
    - the changes made between two versions

-Strive for disk space efficiency.
+Strive for disk space efficiency, but discuss any trade-offs you've made and potential mitigations

 ## 3. Node.js REST API